PaperStrange/ResearchRecorder/Fiction notes/GDL_PorosityDistribution_collector.md

 规律4 | porosity_CL | it is believed that the region of the CL adjacent to the GDL should be more porous than that near the membrane, as the oxygen concentration decreases within the CL from the GDL-CL interface towards the CL-membrane interface
 规律5 | mechanism_interaction | the current density uniformity is hard to achieve by applying the graded design individually considered platinum and GDL porosity, especially with high initial platinum loading and GDL porosity at the cathode inlet
 优点（创意） |
-优点1 | -- | the standard variance between the non-uniform spatial current density along the GDL-CL interface and the current density at the cathode inlet is defined as "sv", then divide "sv" by "$$i_{L}$$" to obtain the normalized variation
+优点1 | -- | the standard variance between the non-uniform spatial current density along the GDL-CL interface and the current density at the cathode inlet is defined as "sv", then divide "sv" by "i_{L}" to obtain the normalized variation
 优点2 | -- | Effectiveness factor (a parameter of agglomerate model) is used to quantitatively describe the effect of species transport on the overall reaction rate, which is defined as the ratio of practical reaction rate (under the effect of species transport) over the intrinsic reaction rate (without the effect of species transport).
 结论 |
 结论1 | -- | The effect of platinum gradient on the current density distribution strongly depends on the GDL porosity